CREATE ROLE statement to add a role to a YugabyteDB database cluster. A role is an entity that can own database objects and have database privileges.

 NOINHERITdetermine whether the new role inherits privileges of the roles that it is a member of.
 Without INHERIT, membership in another role only grants the ability to SET ROLE to that other role.
 The privileges of the other role are only available after having done so.
 If not specified, INHERIT is the default.

 NOLOGINdetermine whether the new role is allowed to log in or not.
 Only roles with login privilege can be used during client connection.
 A role with LOGIN can be thought of as a user.
 If not specified, NOLOGIN is the default.
 Note that if

 CREATE ROLE, then default is LOGIN.

 [ENCRYPTED] PASSWORDsets the password for the new role.
-This only applies to roles that can login.
+This only applies to roles that can log in.
 If no password is specified, the password will be set to null and password authentication will always fail for that user.
-Note that password is always stored encrypted in system catalogs and the optional keyword ENCRYPTED is only present for compatibility with Postgres.
+Note that password is always stored encrypted in system catalogs and the optional keyword ENCRYPTED is only present for compatibility with PostgreSQL.

 VALID UNTILsets a date and time after which the role's password is no longer valid.
 If this clause is omitted the password will be valid for all time.

 IN GROUP role_namelists one or more existing roles to which the new role will be immediately added as a new member.
 (Note that there is no option to add the new role as an administrator; use a separate GRANT command to do that.)